How To Choose a Pest Control Company

 Professional Experience and Specialties

-Generally, a company provides information like specialities and years of experience on its website.
+For the most part, a company displays information like specialities and years of experience on its website.
 Online reviews can also tell you whether a company has experience dealing with a specific pest.
-If you're unable to find the information you need online, you can speak with a company representative directly to get the answers to your questions.
+If you're unable to find the information you need online, you can contact a company representative directly to get the answers to your questions.

 Reviews and Recommendations

-You can check a company's Better Business Bureau (BBB) rating, read reviews on social media or local review sites, or check the standing of its license via the Iowa licensing board.
+Resources that can be used to verify a company's legitimacy include the Better Business Bureau (BBB), social media, and local review sites.
+Additionally, you can check the status of a company's license through the Iowa licensing board.

 Cost of Services and Guarantees